When watching this video, please display subtitles in each language.

-There are no tricks or ideas in this TIPS, but I will introduce 9 basic operations that even veterans do not know unexpectedly, and 9 tips around layers.
+There are no tricks or ideas in this TIPS, but I will introduce 9 basic operations and bits of knowledge around layers that even veterans don't know.

-2. Find the layer on the canvas.
+2. Find a layer on the canvas.

 3. Display only one layer

 When you want to display only one layer or folder, you can display only that layer by clicking the eye mark in the layer palette while pressing [Alt].

 To return, click [Alt] on the eye mark in the same way.

 4. Switching to tools related to screen display